 No Glacier Bay review is complete without a mention of the famous Glacier Bay Lodge.
 Sitting on the edge of Bartlett Cove, this charming hotel provides rooms with truly spectacular views.

 The main lobby features a large, wraparound deck overlooking the calm water, framed by snow-covered mountains.
-You can even buy a bottle of wine in the hotel gift shop, an experience guaranteed to make an already indulgent trip even more amazing.
+You can even buy a bottle of wine in the hotel gift shop, an experience guaranteed to make an indulgent trip even more amazing.

 As a hotel guest, you can also get a dinner reservation, which I would highly recommend.
 I personally enjoyed a 3-course meal consisting of a piping hot bowl of seafood chowder, a gourmet burger, and creme brulee for dessert.